reynard-testing/reynard/util/experiments/README.md

 USER_SER=false N=1 ./util/experiments/meta/run_all_meta.sh WITHOUT-SER<-optional tag> # For ablation

 # Micro
-N=10 ./util/experiments/meta/run_all_meta.sh <optional tag>
+N=10 ./util/experiments/micro/run_all_micro.sh <optional tag>
-USER_SER=false N=1 ./util/experiments/meta/run_all_meta.sh WITHOUT-SER<-optional tag> # For ablation
+USER_SER=false N=1 ./util/experiments/micro/run_all_micro.sh WITHOUT-SER<-optional tag> # For ablation
 ```

-Tip: these benchmarks can be debugged directly using your IDE.
+Tip: These benchmarks can be debugged directly using your IDE.

 ## 2. Comparison with Filibuster

-We can compare Reynard with Filibuster using the Filibuster Corpus; as set of microbenchmarks that correspond to common system interactions in microservices.
-In order to generate a baseline, we need to run filibuster on its corresponding set of microbenchmarks (_corpus_) with a configuration that matches that of Reynard.
+We can compare Reynard with Filibuster using the Filibuster Corpus, a set of microbenchmarks that correspond to common system interactions in microservices.
+To generate a baseline, we need to run filibuster on its corresponding set of microbenchmarks (_corpus_) with a configuration that matches that of Reynard.

 ### 2.1.
 Setup

 For a fair comparison, we must re-run Filibuster with the same failure modes as Reynard.
-Furthermore, we need to tweak Filibuster slightly to ensure it runs stable.
+Furthermore, we need to tweak Filibuster slightly to ensure it runs stably.
 For this, we have created a fork of Filibuster with the [changes required](https://github.com/delanoflipse/filibuster-comparison/pull/1) to run it.
 You can find the [changed version here](https://github.com/delanoflipse/filibuster-comparison/tree/track-changes) (note that it uses a branch).
 We had to do a similar process to run the corpus.
 These changes are [tracked here](https://github.com/delanoflipse/filibuster-corpus/pull/3).

 To simplify running all experiments, we introduce a script called `run_experiments_n.sh`, which automatically runs all used microbenchmarks (including building them, starting, and stopping) for a configurable number of iterations.
-As the logs generated by Filibuster are numerous, we ran them with as minimal logs as possible to prevent the log writing from influencing the results.
+As the logs generated by Filibuster are numerous, we ran them with as few logs as possible to prevent the log writing from influencing the results.

 ### 2.2.
 Experiments